 Most stormwater in Grand Island ultimately drains toward the Platte River.

-The Platte is more than just a river flowing through central Nebraska.
-It is connected to the groundwater system that supplies drinking water to communities throughout the region.
+The Platte is more than a scenic river running through central Nebraska.
+It’s closely connected to the groundwater that supplies drinking water across the region.

 What You Can Do